Sahanduiuc/hotel-cancellations/README.md

 # Conclusion
 This has been an illustration of how a logistic regression can be used to predict hotel cancellations.
 We have also seen how the Extra Trees Classifier can be used as a feature selection tool to identify the most reliable predictors of customer cancellations.

+Of course, a limitation of these findings is that both hotels under study are based in Portugal.
+Testing the model across hotels in other countries would help to validate the accuracy of this model further.